vircadia/vircadia-native-core/BUILD_LINUX.md

 #### Notes

-If your goal is to setup a development environment, it is desirable to set the directory that vcpkg builds to via the `HIFI_VCPKG_BASE` environment variable.
+If your goal is to setup a development environment, it is desirable to set up the directory that vcpkg builds to via the `HIFI_VCPKG_BASE` environment variable.
 By default, vcpkg will build in the system `/tmp` directory.